Home » Real Estate Law

 You should review the Status Certificate with a real estate lawyer to help you decide whether there are issues with the Unit or condo corporation you should know about before you firm up your deal.

-Yes, The Law Society of Ontario (formerly the Law Society of Upper Canada) requires the vendor and the purchaser to have their own separate legal representation.
+Yes, The Law Society of Ontario (formerly the Law Society of Upper Canada) requires the vendor and the purchaser in most cases to have their own separate legal representation.

 Selling a condo can be as complicated as buying one, therefore it is important to have a professional adviser; someone who oversees the process from A to Z. Our real estate team will make sure that all documentation is in order and that any issues regarding your title have been resolved prior to the closing date.